Prosecutors will seek Hunter Biden indictment by end of September

 Biden was prepared to plead guilty to two counts of willful failure to pay taxes as well as enter a diversion program relating to a failure to acknowledge drug use when purchasing a gun.

-But the deal collapsed as it was reviewed by a judge, with prosecutors and attorneys for Biden left unclear the extent the president’s son would be immune to prosecution on other matters.
+But the agreement collapsed as it was reviewed by a judge, with prosecutors and attorneys for Biden left unclear of the extent the president’s son would be immune to prosecution on other matters.

-Weiss – the U.S. Attorney for Delaware who was shortly thereafter appointed as a special counsel – subsequently notified the court he may seek to file charges against Biden in other venues, including Washington, D.C. and California.
+Weiss — the U.S. attorney for Delaware who was shortly thereafter appointed as a special counsel in the case — subsequently notified the court he may seek to file charges against Biden in other venues, including Washington, D.C., and California.

-Both locations were pointed to by IRS investigators who have since spoken with congressional investigators as whistleblowers as locations where the Justice Department was able to gather stronger evidence of tax crimes.
+Both locations were pointed to by IRS officials who have since spoken with congressional investigators as whistleblowers as locations where the Justice Department was able to gather stronger evidence of tax crimes.